Kansas No Fault Divorce

 • Irreconcilable differences

-One of the divorcing partners must be residing in the state of Kansas for minimum sixty days just before the date on which the Petition is filed.
+The Kansas no fault case is only granted when basic conditions such as, residency requirement is positively fulfilled by the concerned divorcing parties.
+One of the divorcing partners must be residing in the state of Kansas for minimum sixty days before the petition of filed.

-• The court awards alimony to one of the divorcing partners in a way that it feels is equitable, just and fair
+• The court awards alimony to one of the divorcing partners in a way that it should be fair and justifiable for both the parties

 • The divorcing partners are persuaded to develop an agreement regarding how the marital estate should be bifurcated.
-However, in cases, when they fail to reach such agreement, the court distributes the marital property
+However, in cases, when they fail to reach such agreement, the court finally distributes the marital assets after proper analysis of circumstances between both the spouses

 • The court considers several factors while dividing the marital property.
 Some of these are as follows